 This second group claims support for their understanding in Revelation 14:11, which reads, “And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name.”

 But does Revelation 14:11 support an ever-burning fire that God will use to torment sinners forever?
 How should we understand this scripture?
-Do the wicked burn forever in hell?
+Is hell real and do the wicked really burn forever in hell?

 Is our merciful God truly going to torment people forever because they refuse to submit to His instructions?
 That does not seem like the merciful God of the Bible.
 Yet the Bible does speak of punishment for those who refuse to repent of their sins.
 What kind of punishment does God have planned for them?